RealIndrit/auto-asset-downloader/README.md

 5. Double check your config, Run main.py with the right config file loaded and enjoy automated downloading:)

-Note: If you have custom ffmpeg installation, you can set the path to your installation directory in config and set the "custom" flag to true.
-If no custom installation, leave it empty and the script will download the precompiled binaries from https://www.gyan.dev/ffmpeg/builds/
+Note: If you have custom ffmpeg installation, you can set the path to your installation directory in the config.
+If no custom installation, leave it empty and the script will download the precompiled binaries from https://github.com/BtbN/FFmpeg-Builds/releases (Official listed build mirror)

 ## Future plans